stevenbraham/hanze-personal-website/README.md

 Afterwards npm fire the `gulp build` command.
 This command copies everything from source to build and compiles the Sass and Handlebars files.

 An automated file watcher and webserver is included in the gulp file and can be executed by running `gulp`.
+This will start a webserver on [http://localhost:8080](http://localhost:8080).

+__Important__:
-This will start a webserver on [http://localhost:8080](http://localhost:8080). **Without a webserver you can't view the website properly due to the usage of relative urls**
+* **Without a webserver you can't view the website properly due to the usage of relative urls**
+* **There was a weird requirement for the code to be formatted with tabs instead of spaces.
+Therefore the gulp build will replace the spaces with tabs**
 # File layout #
 Like I said everything is contained in the source dir:
 * *source/config* contains json files used by the gulp file.